Boulevard, California — San Diego County

 Boulevard, CA. Not a sacrifice zone.

-Boulevard's dark skies, safety, and desert quiet are under threat from a 588-acre industrial solar project that would place a massive battery storage facility in a very high fire hazard zone less than a mile from a local elementary school.
+Boulevard's safety, dark skies and desert quiet are under threat from a 588-acre industrial solar project that would place a massive battery storage facility in a very high fire hazard zone — directly alongside the community's only evacuation route — less than a mile from a local elementary school.

 We support clean energy — but not projects that put rural communities at risk or concentrate industrial energy infrastructure in one small town.